dev-yoga/flow-api/README.md

 Sequence
-- Creat Sequence by User
+- ~~Creat Sequence by User~~
-- Get List by User
+- ~~Get Sequence List by User~~
-- Get specific sequence by User + sequence id
 - Update by User
 - Delete by User

+Eventually make sure they can't get someone else's sequences if they really want to